babalolajnr/restful-api/README.md

 ## About
-This is a Restful API implemented with Laravel 8
+This is a Restful API implemented with Laravel 8 and Laravel Sanctum package is used to offer token based authorization

-## APIs
+## API Endpoints

 Register User
 ```